Sean PageHead Coach

 Other responsibilities included coordinating skills camps and clinics for junior players within all associations and schools in the region.
 He also conducted live-in camps for novice and elite players, along with instructional courses for coaches and officials.
 Page also wrote a weekly column for a local newspaper, as well as several articles for various sporting publications.

-Page, who hails from Maroochydore, Queensland, Australia, is married to the former Susan Sessions from Birmingham, Ala., and has two daughters, Amy and Hannah, and a son, Macauley.
+Page, who hails from Maroochydore, Queensland, Australia, is married to the former Susan Sessions from Birmingham, Ala., and has three daughters, Amy, Hadlee and Hannah, and a son, Macauley.

 Page Career Coaching Record